 We believe that reference to multiples after the Offer date would give a skewed result insofar as some companies in the sample saw their share prices and their multiples significantly progress.
-In particular, ALTEN saw a sharp rise in its share price after the Offer was announced52.
+In particular, ALTEN saw a sharp rise in its share price after the Offer was announced, with a 3.9% increase the day after the announcement and an 8.64% increase between 24 June and 23 July 2019, the day before revenues were reported for the first half of the year.

 On 24 July 2019, ALTEN reported strong revenue growth for the first half of 2019 of 17.5% or 12.5% at constant exchange rates, well above the rate of growth achieved by ALTRAN over the same period (organic growth excluding currency effects and changes in the scope of consolidation of 7.4%).
-These factors confirm the trend seen over the last two years, with generally stronger organic growth for ALTEN and more resilient net income53, well above that of ALTRAN over the period, also remembering that ALTEN does not have any debt.
+These factors confirm the trend seen over the last two years, with generally stronger organic growth for ALTEN and more resilient net income, well above that of ALTRAN over the period, also remembering that ALTEN does not have any debt.